School Field Trips

 Homefront, Battlefront- Fifth Grade

-At the Bartow History Museum, explore the lives of the men, women, and children who lived during World War II.
-Learn about rationing and Victory Gardens by listening to an interview with a veteran of the era.
-At The Grand Theatre, learn the lingo, jingles, and songs that kept troops’ spirits up during WWII.
+Explore the lives of the men, women and children who lived during World War II.
+Discover ration books, Victory Gardens, 1940’s lingo and propaganda.
 Find out how entertainers and everyday citizens pulled together to support the war effort.
-GPS: SS5H4, SS5H5, SS5H6, SS5E1, ELACC5SL3
+GPS: SS5H4, SS5H5, SS5H6

 The Union Dissolved– American Presidents and the Civil War